-In order to qualify for a K-1 visa, the alien and U.S. citizen must have met personally at least once in the two years before the petition was filed.
+- The alien and U.S. Citizen must have met personally at least once in the two years before the petition was filed,

-Legal permanent residents (green card holders) are not eligible to file petitions for fiance visas.
+Legal permanent residents (green card holders) are not eligible to file petitions for fiancé visas.
 Green card holders must marry abroad and then file an I-130 petition for the immigration of a new spouse.